A Lesson to Learn: CNH Industrial N.V. (CNHI)

 Sponsored

-The average price from analysts is $21.22, which is $4.19 above the current price.
 CNHI currently public float of 994.23M and currently shorts hold a 0.64% ratio of that float.
-Today, the average trading volume of CNHI was 2.62M shares.
+Today, the average trading volume of CNHI was 2.65M shares.

 CNHI’s Market Performance

-CNHI stocks went down by -0.47% for the week, with a monthly jump of 0.53% and a quarterly performance of 2.53%, while its annual performance rate touched 111.54%.
-The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 1.99% for CNH Industrial N.V..
-The simple moving average for the period of the last 20 days is 1.53% for CNHI stocks with a simple moving average of 6.76% for the last 200 days.
+CNHI stocks went up by 1.16% for the week, with a monthly jump of 3.50% and a quarterly performance of 3.62%, while its annual performance rate touched 125.16%.
+The volatility ratio for the week stands at 2.23% while the volatility levels for the past 30 days are set at 2.06% for CNH Industrial N.V..
+The simple moving average for the period of the last 20 days is 3.85% for CNHI stocks with a simple moving average of 9.15% for the last 200 days.

 Analysts’ Opinion of CNHI